KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_865014289025466392_865729755093008415_transcript-bubble-persists-on-swap.html)

 **Finding:**
-The bubble from the Hydro Abyss Mages and their hydro bubble spawning mechanic can be effectively iframed by swapping characters at the precise moment.
-However, the hydro bubble will persist on the character that was initially hit for approximately 5 seconds
+The bubble from the Hydro Abyss Mages and their Hydro bubble spawning mechanic can be effectively i-framed by swapping characters at the precise moment.
+However, the Hydro bubble will persist on the character that was initially hit for approximately 5 seconds

 **Evidence:**